Check out the best places to go to catch a show in Washington, DC

-Whether you prefer jazz, go-go, hardcore punk, hip-hop or anything in between, you can find it on any given night in the District at these live music venues.
+With venues all over the city, it's time to discover what the DC music scene is all about.
+Whether you prefer jazz, go-go, hardcore punk, hip-hop, dance or anything in between, you can find it on any given night in the District at these live music meccas.

-You heard that right.
-This standing room only hot spot features pristine sound and a whole lot of atmosphere – just ask Rolling Stone.
 The 9:30 Club has been at the forefront of the District’s music scene since its inception, and made its bones in the ‘80s hosting soon-to-shine acts including Chuck Brown, Red Hot Chili Peppers and The Police.
 Since moving to its current location in 1996, world famous acts like Bob Dylan, The Beastie Boys and Radiohead have graced its stage.
-Make sure you see a show here, or catch Live at 9:30 on PBS.

 This haven for all things indie and alternative can proudly call DC rock legend Dave Grohl a part owner.
-No trip to The Black Cat is complete without a visit to The Red Room Bar, a go-to for scenesters and music lovers, and Backstage, a second performance area with a more intimate setting for up-and-comers, as well as dance-party DJs.
-Make sure to fuel up pre-show at the ever-veggie-friendly Food For Thought Café, and when the show’s over check out DC’s buzzworthy 14th Street scene.
+No trip to Black Cat is complete without a visit to The Red Room Bar, a go-to for scenesters and music lovers, and Backstage, a second performance area with a more intimate setting for up-and-comers, as well as dance-party DJs.
+When the show’s over, check out DC’s buzzworthy 14th Street scene.

 A major bonus to catching a show at this music hot spot is that it doubles as one of the city’s most exciting restaurants (which stays open late!).
 Located just two blocks from the White House, a steady stream of jazz, funk, hip-hop and jam bands play the subterranean venue.
 So grab a table up close for a dinner club vibe or settle down in the standing room bar section.

-Let out your inner raver and embrace PLUR (that’s peace, love, unity and respect) at DC’s largest indoor concert venue.
+Let out your inner raver and embrace PLUR (that’s peace, love, unity and respect) at DC’s largest indoor concert venue, which also was voted as the world’s number one club in DJ Mag Top 100 clubs poll 2021.
 The space is no match, however, for the state-of-the-art German sound system, perfect for DJs at the top of their game like Calvin Harris and Tiësto.
 While a pumped-up dance party is a regular occurrence at the venue, it also attracts artists like Sam Smith and Kid Cudi.

-Before Harlem’s The Apollo there was The Howard Theatre, situated just off "what was once known as "Black Broadway.”
-Shuttered for more than three decades, the venue was restored to its original luster following a huge renovation in 2012.
-Nowadays you’ll find a full spectrum of artists, including The Roots, Esperanza Spalding, Aaron Neville and Drake.
-Be sure to catch their famous Sunday Gospel Brunch, and before the show take a selfie with the Duke Ellington statue located just outside the theater.
+Before Harlem’s The Apollo there was The Howard Theatre, situated just off what was once known as "Black Broadway".
+Shuttered for more than three decades, the Shaw venue was restored to its original luster following a huge renovation in 2012.
+Nowadays, you’ll find a full spectrum of artists across a variety of genres.